amigavision/amigavision.github.io/vs.md

 [^3]: Theoretical — PiMiga *does not* show a game selection screen but gets to Workbench where you can locate and start a game launcher.
 We added about 5 seconds for this step.

-[^4]: Tests done on the only Amiga emulator that runs on Windows, Mac and Linux: [FS-UAE](https://fs-uae.net).
-Tests done on a MacBook M1 with SSD, with CPU settings set to Amiga 1200, but with uae_cpu_speed=max.
+[^4]: Tests done on [Amiberry](https://amiberry), the only currently maintained emulator that runs on Mac, Windows and Linux.

 [^5]: Time is from selecting the setup in TheA500 launcher until the game selector is available, as there is no way to autoboot a setup.